Olympic Games ceremony: Time of day

 Fireworks mark the beginning of the Beijing 2008 Summer Olympics opening ceremony, hailed as one of the "greatest ever", at the culturally auspicious timing of 8:00 pm on 8 August 2008.

 Since the 1996 Summer Olympics, the host committee has been required to stage the opening ceremony on a Friday evening.
 The 1980 Summer Olympics opening ceremony in Moscow took place at sunset, marking the first time the ceremony was held in the evening.
 Eight years later, to facilitate a live, prime-time broadcast on Friday night in the Americas, the 1988 Summer Olympics opening ceremony in Seoul was held in the morning, a move that faced criticism from the athletes due to the excessive heat.
-Generally, no competition is scheduled to begin on the day of the opening ceremony; between 1992 and 2020, this practice was codified in the Olympic Charter.
-However, the rule has been relaxed several times because of the tight calendar of the Games and the preliminaries of some of the longer events needing to take place before the opening ceremony.
-The most recent example of this scenario took place during the 2022 Winter Olympics when the curling mixed doubles first round preliminaries commenced two days before the opening ceremony.

-The last opening ceremony to be held during daylight hours was that of the 1998 Winter Olympics in Nagano, Japan.
-CBS held the broadcasting rights for the United States and demanded that the opening ceremony coincide with prime-time television viewing in New York, so the ceremony, which had originally been planned for the evening, was rescheduled to start at 11:00 pm local time.
-However, these changes facilitated a grand finale which, for the first time in history, featured a live and synchronized performance by six international choirs, linked to the venue via satellite.
-It was a performance of Beethoven's "Ode to Joy", and the locations included the Sydney Opera House, the Brandenburg Gate in Berlin, and the UN General Assembly Building in New York City.
+The last opening ceremony to be held during daylight hours was at the 1998 Winter Olympics in Nagano, Japan.
+Although this ceremony had originally been planned for the evening to comply with the rule from 1996, US broadcaster CBS also demanded a live, prime-time broadcast in the Americas.
+Rescheduling the start time to 11:00 am local time facilitated a grand finale which, for the first time in history, featured a live and synchronized performance by six international choirs, who were linked to the venue via satellite.
+This finale was a performance of Beethoven's "Ode to Joy" (from his Symphony No. 9); the locations included the Sydney Opera House, the Brandenburg Gate in Berlin, and the UN General Assembly Building in New York City.